O’Neill ‘deeply sorry’ for damage to charity as she faces MLAs on McMonagle row

 Northern Ireland’s First Minister Michelle O’Neill has said she is “deeply sorry” for damage caused to the reputation of a charity which employed a former Sinn Fein press officer who was under investigation for child sex offences.

-Ms O’Neill faced MLAs in the Stormont Assembly as she was questioned over the ongoing controversy around how she and her party handled allegations against Michael McMonagle.
+Ms O’Neill faced MLAs in the Stormont Assembly as she was questioned over the ongoing controversy around how she and her party dealt with allegations against Michael McMonagle.

+Her appearance came as her party leader Mary Lou McDonald also apologised “for the distress” caused by Sinn Fein’s handling of the McMonagle case and announced the initiation of a “complete overhaul” of its governance procedures to ensure such an incident is “never repeated again”.

-The First Minister’s comments came shortly after deputy First Minister Emma Little-Pengelly distanced herself from Sinn Fein’s “attempts to blame other organisations” in the fallout from the row.
+The First Minister’s comments in the Assembly were made shortly after deputy First Minister Emma Little-Pengelly distanced herself from Sinn Fein’s “attempts to blame other organisations” in the fallout from the row.

 It also followed Assembly confirmation that McMonagle was employed by Ms O’Neill and three other Sinn Fein MLAs across two periods, when his salary was paid for by Assembly allowances provided from the public purse.